Gulzar-OP/Restaurant/README.md

-# 🍽️ Restaurant Website - Infinite Loopers
+# 🍽️ Restaurant Project - Infinite Loopers

 A basic and responsive **restaurant website** built by **Team Infinite Loopers** using **HTML** and **CSS**.
 The website includes all essential sections for a restaurant business.